Justin Burr: Environment

 In 2014, Burr was given a 0% rating by Environment North Carolina.
 Burr has voted to repeal a recycling program and to repeal motor vehicle emissions inspections.

 Guns

 Burr would like to expand the "right to carry" law in North Carolina.
 Burr has been endorsed by the National Rifle Association.

 LGBT rights

 Burr has voted to ban gay marriage in North Carolina.
 He has voted to allow officials to refuse marriage based on religious objections.
-He has voted yes on legislation requiring people to use a bathroom that corresponds with their born biological gender.
+He has voted yes on legislation requiring people to use a bathroom that corresponds with their gender assigned at birth.

 Penalty on protesters

 In 2017, Burr voted to increase punishments for protesters who block roads or damage property.
-The bill included a requirement for local law enforcement to be given "directions to clear the roads" immediately whenever a gathering of greater than 10 people block traffic, as opposed to waiting for protesters to disperse peacefully before using force.
+The bill included a requirement for local law enforcement to be given "directions to clear the roads" immediately whenever a gathering of greater than 10 people blocks traffic, as opposed to waiting for protesters to disperse peacefully before using force.
 This bill was in response to nationwide protests.
 The bill has been criticized for "allowing drivers to legally run over protesters who block roads."